 Another major source of automotive defects is the tires.
 The most common type of tire defects are delamination or detread, both of which involves the various layers of steel belts separating from each other and the outside tread.
 Whenever large strips of tread, or even smaller chunks of the tire separate from the tire while the vehicle is driving down the highway, the likelihood of a blowout,which is a sudden and dangerous loss in air pressure, is severely increased, as is the driver’s ability to control the vehicle.
 Both of these circumstances create a very dangerous situation and make a defective tire accident a much greater possibility.

-Over the past year, we have seen a record number of recalls due to automotive defects of various kinds, involving various parts of many vehicles.
+Over the past year, our personal injury attorneys have seen a record number of recalls due to automotive defects of various kinds, involving many different parts of many vehicles.
 The numbers seem to indicate that automotive defects are not small problem.

-If you have been seriously injured or lost a loved one in any sort of the vehicle crash, an automotive defect may have been a factor.
+If you have been seriously injured or you have lost a loved one in any sort of the vehicle crash, an automotive defect may have been the cause.
 Too often, the victims of accidents caused by automotive defects have no idea that the defect was a cause of their injuries.
 For an experienced personal injury attorney contact Hill Law Firm for a free case evaluation!